Unlinked Brand Mentions: Why They Matter More in The Age of AI

 It is also how a Knowledge Panel and other entity features get built and reinforced over time.
 None of this requires a link.
 It requires being talked about, accurately and often, in the places that cover your topic.

-Why Mentions Matter More in the Age of AI
+Why Mentions Matter More in The Age of AI

 AI search changed the math.
 When ChatGPT, Perplexity, or Google's AI features assemble an answer, they surface brands they have seen referenced often across the web.
 Frequency and consistency of mention, not just backlink count, shape which names come up.
 A brand the web talks about gets recommended, linked or not.